 The IRS has several programs in place to allow businesses to delay tax payments and thus conserve cash.

 The Employee Retention Tax Credit* provides a refundable tax credit of up to $5000 per employee for businesses experiencing economic hardship as a result of the Coronavirus crisis

 Payroll Tax Deferral allows employers to defer the employer portion of Social Security tax for the remainder of the year; amounts will be due 50% in 2021 and 50% 2022

 *Note that the Employee Retention credit can not be used in combination with the PPP loan program

 EIDL loans and grants:

-- Businesses who have been approved for or received a PPP loan should segregate funds and document payroll and spending.
-See our guide to Tracking PPP Spending and Forgiveness for for information, including how to understand forgiveness targets and, if necessary, make adjustments that may enhance potential forgiveness
+Businesses who have been approved for or received a PPP loan should segregate funds and document payroll and spending.
+See our guide to Tracking PPP Spending and Forgiveness for information, including how to understand forgiveness targets and, if necessary, make adjustments that may enhance potential forgiveness.

 The value and level of activity surrounding the COVID-relief programs has heightened the possibility of fraud.
 Please beware:

 Share financial information only with your bank or the SBA.
 The SBA and city agency web sites and emails all end with “.GOV” extension

 The SBA does not initiate contact.
 Any communication regarding an application already received will reference the application number provided to you by the SBA.
 Make sure they are identical.